GoogleCloudPlatform/policyscanner/README.md

 # Policy Scanner

-Policy Scanner scans your projects' policies and alerts you if they deviate from a known-good.
+Policy Scanner keeps the policies in your organization's Cloud Platform projects secure by:

-You can also link a source-controlled repository full of your projects' desired policies to the scanner, and get alerts every time a project's policy doesn't match its intended value.
+1 - Scanning Cloud Platform Projects in your organization 2 - Alerting if scanned projects deviate from a known-good policy

-This allows an organization to set up a system of review for making changes to policies and such.
+Policy Scanner also allows you to create source-controlled repository of your projects' desired policies, and get alerts every time aproject's policy doesn't match its intended value.

 # Installation